1981 Formula One World Championship: Race 4: San Marino (Imola, Italy)

-The track was wet at the start and everyone was on wet tires.
+The track was wet at the start and everyone was on wet tyres.
 This race turned out to be an exciting affair as Villeneuve went into the lead while Pironi was able to use the prodigious power of the Ferrari to blast his way up to second position.
 At the back of the field there was a nasty accident when F1 debutante Miguel Angel Guerra had a moment in Tosa corner and was then hit by Eliseo Salazar's March.
 This punted the Osella into the barrier at high speed and the Argentine driver had to be cut from the wreck with serious leg injuries.
 While Guerra was being released from his car the two Ferraris ran away from the rest of the field with Reutemann third, having driven into his teammate Jones to stop the Australian taking third on the first lap.
 This had damaged Jones's front wing and he was soon in the pits for repairs.
-That put Patrese up to fourth place and he overtook Reutemann a few laps later the Argentine went off over the grass at the final chicane.
+That put Patrese up to fourth place and he overtook Reutemann a few laps later as the Argentine went off over the grass at the final chicane.
 Piquet and his Brabham teammate Hector Rebaque completed the top six after Laffite and Arnoux had collided.
 On lap 14 Villeneuve went into the pits for slicks.
-As he accelerated away it started to rain again and so two laps later Villeneuve was back in pitlane for wet tires.
+As he accelerated away it started to rain again and so two laps later Villeneuve was back in pitlane for wet tyres.
 Pironi led with Patrese second while Piquet moved to third ahead of Reutemann.
 The Brazilian later got ahead of Patrese as well, and then started to race hard with Pironi.
 The top five remained unchanged until the 47th lap when Piquet finally overtook Pironi, the Ferrari having damaged a skirt early on.
 Pironi drifted back behind Patrese, Reutemann and Rebaque but he finished fifth, just ahead of Andrea de Cesaris's McLaren.